Accelerating Particle-based Energetic Variational Inference: Accelerating EVI-Im via partial energy quadratization

-\begin{remark} The proposed numerical scheme \eqref{ImEQscheme} is an implicit algorithm, combined with partial energy quadratization.
-Therefore, we refer to it as the ImEQ method.
-As in the AEGD method, the constraint $r^n = \sqrt{G(z^{n}) + C}$ no longer holds due to temporal discretization.
-Consequently, we need to set $\tau$ to be significantly small to make the algorithm converge in practice.
-Numerical tests in the next section show that for the ImEQ, the step size needs to be smaller than that for the EVI-Im.
-But the step size in the ImEQ can still be larger than that in the AEGD, which means it can converge faster than the AEGD. \end{remark}
+\begin{remark} As in AEGD method, the constraint $r^n = \sqrt{G(\z^{n}) + C}$ no longer holds due to temporal discretization.
+Consequently, we need to set $\tau$ to be sufficiently small to make the algorithm converge in practice.
+Numerical tests in the next section show that for ImEQ, the step size needs to be smaller than that for EVI-Im.
+However, the step size in ImEQ can still be larger than that used in AEGD, meaning it can converge faster than AEGD. \end{remark}